You’re going to Lofoten! Yay!

 – best time to see whales in Lofoten?
 Oh, it depends!
 Lofoten is not top location for whale watching, although there are sperm whale spotting sea safaris from Lofoten (May to September).
 However, for the best whale watching experience we recommend travelling to nearby archipelago – Vesteralen, especially to Andenes and Stø.
 Local skippers offer all year sperm whale watching trips; however if you’re after something more spectacular – visit in winter.
 Humbpack whales come near Vesteralen archipelago from January to mid-February, killer whales (orcas) stay till April, therefore the best time for whale watching in Northern Norway is the first quarter of the year.

-– best time to do long hikes in Lofoten is from mid-June to mid-September, when the days are long.
+– best time to do long hikes in Lofoten is from mid-May to mid-September, when the days are long.
 You can even enjoy a hike under the midnight sun!

 – best time to enjoy a festival in Lofoten?
 Again, this depends what you’re after: Lofoten Country Music Festival – September, Lofoten Food Festival – October, Lofoten International Chamber Music Festival – July.